 CV

 English.
-Dr. Lukas Brunner is a climate scientist and senior researcher in the Climate Extremes group at the University of Hamburg and part of the Cluster of Excellence “Climate, Climatic Change, and Society” (CLICCS).
-He is a member of the World Climate Research Programme (WCRP) project Atmospheric Processes And the Role in Climate (APARC) - Atmospheric Temperature Changes and their Drivers (ATC) and a member of the Scientific Advisory Board of the Austrian Climate Scenarios (ÖKS/Klimaszenarien.AT).
-His research interests include the analysis of temperature extremes and their drivers, the evaluation of the latest global climate models, and the quantification of uncertainties in future climate model projections.
-He is also interested in statistical and machine learning approaches for climate research, open science, and public outreach.
+Dr. Lukas Brunner is a climate scientist and senior researcher at the University of Hamburg.
+He is part of the Cluster of Excellence Climate, Climatic Change, and Society (CLICCS) and a member of the Earth and Society Research Hub (ESRAH).
+His research interests include the analysis of temperature extremes, their impacts, and their drivers, the evaluation of the latest global climate models, and the quantification of uncertainties in future climate model projections.
+He is also interested in statistical and machine learning approaches to climate research, open science, and public outreach.